rayhog/aviator-jekyll-template/_documentation/tql1.04.md

-  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint and run a GET request from a API client or use cURL. <br>
+  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint and make a GET request from a API client or use cURL. <br>
   <br>
   `https://v6-1.technopedia.com/tql?q=<MATCH Statement>`